rowzey1/Wu-Tang-Name/README.md

 # 🎤 Project: Wu-Tang Name Generator

-### Goal: Wu-Tang Clan name generator that present's the user with 5 survey questions and based on those answers randomly generate their name.
+### Goal: Wu-Tang Clan name generator that present's the user with 5 survey questions and based on those answers randomly generates their name.
 <ul>
 <li>User answers 5 personal questions about their first name, last name, genender,age, and location. </li>
 <li>The program assigns them a name based on conditions set in JS.</li>